 The FDA warns that postmarketing reports show examples of “acute pancreatitis, including fatal and serious nonfatal cases associated with the use of the incretin mimetic drugs exenatide and sitagliptin.”

 In 2009, an endocrinologist from the University of California, Los Angeles, Peter Butler, published a series of studies calling into question the safety of incretin mimetics.
 Butler used animal models and the pancreases from deceased human organ donors to run his tests.
 He found that incretin therapy made certain pancreas cells multiply.
 As a result of this cell multiplication, the cells of the pancreas increased.
 Butler deduced that the therapy seemed to fuel precancerous lesions’ growth—a common finding in incretin-treated pancreases.
 His study concluded that while incretin therapy doesn’t trigger cancer, it does act as a growth hormone.

 What is Pancreatitis?

 Pancreatitis is a disease that leads to the inflammation of the pancreas.
 There are two forms of pancreatitis:

 - Acute pancreatitis is the sudden inflammation of the pancreas that lasts for just a short time.
-In a majority of cases, people experience mild symptoms and make a full recovery with the right kind of treatment.
-However, in severe cases, the condition may lead to bleeding in the gland, tissue damage, infection and cysts.
+In most cases, people experience mild symptoms and make a full recovery with the right kind of treatment.
+However, in severe cases, the condition may lead to bleeding in the gland, tissue damage, infection, and cysts.
 When pancreatitis is severe, it can also harm other vital organs.

 - Chronic pancreatitis is the long-lasting inflammation of the pancreas.
 This condition mostly develops after an episode of acute pancreatitis.